Leaders in Minimally Invasive Procedures in NY and NJ.

 Surgically speaking, a corpectomy is a more difficult spine procedure to perform.
 The procedure is similar to a discectomy, but because the corpectomy is a more extensive surgery, risks are statistically greater.
 Risks of the surgery can include:

-Please note that Dr. Q only recommends corpectomy surgeries in circumstances of severe spinal cord issues.
+Please note that our specialists only recommend corpectomy surgeries in circumstances of severe spinal cord issues.
 These issues place the cord at greater risk surgical complications, regardless of how skilled or experienced your surgeon might be.

-If you’d like to know more about anterior cervical corpectomy or would like to consult with Dr. Q and the team about your condition, make an appointment today!
+If you’d like to know more about anterior cervical corpectomy or would like to consult with our team about your condition, make an appointment today!

 Experiencing back or neck pain?
 Use our pain assessment tool to determine possible treatments for chronic or worsening symptoms.